 Organizations in Dan Brown’s Origin

 As in his other Robert Langdon novels, in Origin Dan Brown employs a mysterious and controversial organization in order to add intrigue to the plot and spark readers’ imaginations.
 Following his pattern of exploring religious groups, specifically Catholic ones, he discusses the Palmarian Church in Origin, using the organization as Admiral Luis Ávila’s inspiration for a series of murders.
 Even a Catholic cult inspiring murder is not a new phenomenon in Brown’s work; Ávila’s relationship with the Regent is highly reminiscent of Silas’s relationship with the Teacher in The Da Vinci Code.
-Once again, Brown capitalizes on the mysterious allure of a little-known Catholic sect to fascinate his readers and drive his plot; however, this time Brown stays relatively faithful to the truth (at least to the degree it is available) about the Palmarian Church, without even claiming to do so.
+Once again, Brown capitalizes on the mysterious allure of a little-known Catholic sect to fascinate his readers and drive his plot.
+This time, however, Brown stays relatively faithful to the truth (at least to the degree it is available) about the Palmarian Church, without even claiming to do so.

-In Origin, Brown describes the Palmarian Church as a small offshoot of the Catholic Church, with its own pope, that was founded by one Clemente Domínguez y Gómez in response to the Virgin Mary’s claim that the mainstream Catholic Church was misguided and guilty of heresy; this is in fact the true story of its founding.
+In Origin, Brown describes the Palmarian Church as a small offshoot of the Catholic Church, with its own pope, that was founded by one Clemente Domínguez y Gómez in response to the Virgin Mary’s claim that the mainstream Catholic Church was misguided and guilty of heresy.
+This is in fact the true story of its founding.
 Brown declines to go into detail about the origins of the organization.
 However, he does employ the fictional website ConspiracyNet.com to insinuate claims about the Palmarians.
 In the novel, ConspiracyNet encourages its readers to investigate various “ ‘facts’ ” given by monte@iglesia.org (which turns out to be Winston) regarding the Palmarians (O, LXVIII, 304-5).
 ConspiracyNet’s request is interesting because it asks readers to seek out the line between fact and fiction in its posts.
 Brown tends to indirectly discourage his readers from fact-finding with regard to his books by providing them with a “Fact” page at the beginning of the novels defending the books’ “art, architecture, locations, science, and religious organizations” (O, 3), or some variation therein, as “real.”
 Although Brown generally declines to claim that his portrayals of organizations are accurate, his wording on the “Fact” page does not inspire the casual reader to question the truthfulness of his depictions (even though his novels are clearly works of fiction).
 In Origin, Brown pushes his readers to question facts instead of glossing over egregious inaccuracies.